sfu-rsl/leaf_dev/README.md

   - `make`
   - `make install`
 - For Windows:
+  - 1. Install z3:
     - Visit the Z3 GitHub repository's releases page: https://github.com/Z3Prover/z3/releases
     - Scroll down to the "Assets" section and find the latest release version.
 Look for the file with the extension .zip for the Windows platform.
     - Click on the .zip file to download it.
     - Extract the contents of the downloaded .zip file to a directory of your choice, such as C:\z3.
-  - Add the Z3 directory to the system's PATH environment variable by running the following command similar to this (you might need to change the address of the folder): `setx PATH "%PATH%;C:\z3\bin`
+    - Add the Z3 directory to both the system AND the User's PATH environment variable by running a  command similar to the following: `setx PATH "%PATH%;C:\z3\bin` (you may need to change the address of the folder)
     - This will allow you to access the Z3 solver and its libraries from any command prompt window.
     - Verify the installation by running the following command: `z3 --version`
+  - 2. Configure newer z3-rust bindings
+    - Set the `Z3_SYS_Z3_HEADER` environment variable to `<path-to-your-z3>\include\z3.h`
+    - For the time being, you must also replace `z3 = { version = "0.11.2" }` in `leaf/runtime/Cargo.toml` with `z3 = { git = "https://github.com/prove-rs/z3.rs.git" }` in order to use the newest version that supports the use of the `Z3_SYS_Z3_HEADER` environment variable.

 ### Run Simple Example: